obeshor/Udagram-Microservices/README.md

     - `echo POSTGRESS_USERNAME | base64`
 - Encrypt the aws file using base64 using the following commands
     - `cat ~/.aws/credentials | base64`
+- You can also use the website [Base64 Encode and Decode](https://www.base64encode.org/) to encode your variables.
 - Add these values in the appropriate places in `env-secret.yaml`, `aws-secret.yaml`, and `env-configmap.yaml`

 #### Setup Kubernetes Environment
 Note that you need to apply the configurations in the `/deployments/k8s/` directory
 - Load secret files: